Art of the 8 Limbs

 The Art of the 8 Limbs is a subset of the Art of Personal Safety’s Coaching Program.

-Lethwei is another unarmed, brutal, stand-up combative arts system from Myanmar (aka: Burma), that also incorporates the same powerful strikes with punches, elbows, knees, and kicks.
+Lethwei is another unarmed, brutal, stand-up combative arts system from Myanmar (aka: Burma), that also incorporates the same powerful strikes with punches, elbows, knees, and shins.
 Unlike the others, Lethwei comes with one extra limb.
 Lethwei utilizes the head as the extra limb.
 The headbutt is used as a weapon to strike their opponents with brutal force.
 Lethwei is known as the “Art of 9 Limbs” because they incorporate the headbutt.

 In the late-20th to 21st century, Muay Thai (a.k.a.
 “Thai Boxing”) became widespread internationally when Westernized practitioners from Thailand began competing in kickboxing and mixed-rules matches as well as matches under Muay Thai rules around the world.
 Muay Thai has become the National Sport of Thailand.

-The Art of the 8 Limbs (A8L) is a Physical Fitness Training Program that will introduce the participants to the training of a traditional unarmed combative arts system that uses powerful strikes with the hands, elbows, knees, and feet.
+The Art of the 8 Limbs (A8L) is a Functional Fitness Training Program that will introduce the participants to the training of a traditional unarmed combative arts system that uses powerful strikes with the hands, elbows, knees, and shins.
 The Art of the 8 Limbs is considered to be one of the most effective, brutal, stand-up combative fighting systems in the world.
 Participants of the Art of the 8 Limbs are incredibly disciplined and committed to their physical and athletic development.

 “It is better to be a warrior in a garden, than a gardener in a war.”